-Love permeated the Grimes family but it was also complicated as %$#@.
-There's no doubt about it that Lori who struggled in her marriage and how to raise her child.
+Love permeated the Grimes family but it was also complicated as hell.
+There's no doubt about that as Lori struggled in her marriage and how to raise her child.
 She was the backbone of Rick's sanity, his rises and falls as a leader and the spark of who Carl would grow up to be.

-But a major source of tension with Ms. Grimes was her affair with her husband's best friend Shane.
+But a major source of tension with the reception of Ms. Grimes as a character was her affair with her husband's best friend Shane.
 An affair is nothing to get up in arms about for the most part.
 But how the writers handled this made her receive more vitriol than the series' worst villains.

-Rick and Shane were often at odds not only in how to handle the groups' safety and survive on a day-to-basis.
+Rick and Shane were often at odds not only in how to handle the group's safety and survive on a day-to-day basis.
 When they are at odds about whether to go to Fort Benning or the CDC, both of them want Lori's approval.
 Shane continuously brings up her marriage to Lori and calls her support of him being the dutiful wife.
-But Lori is firm that people can up their own minds on what to do next without bringing up her marriage, a habit he needed to break but never could.
+But Lori is firm that people can make up their own minds on what to do next without bringing up her marriage, a habit he needed to break but never could.

-Their continual efforts to lay claim of Lori round her in the middle.
-Her husband's struggle with leadership had to be massaged with kid gloves, and Shane's self-proclaimed love blurred between ownership and obsession (which included an attempted rape).
-It's not an easy place to be forced into, and the writers didn't make it better by whiplashing fans with her nonsensical actions.
+Her boyfriend and husband's efforts to lay claim makes her the wife in the middle.
+Rick's struggle with leadership had to be massaged with kid gloves, and Shane's self-proclaimed love blurred between ownership and obsession (which included an attempted rape).
+Nobody made it easy for her, and there was no clear lines of communication between them to stop the nonsense.
+The writers certainly didn't help by whiplashing fans with her nonsensical actions.